Budgets and Limits

 The estimate does not claim to know provider billing, output tokens, tool-call cost, cache behavior, harness-internal context, or private subscription quota.

-Estimate Before Running
+Estimate Before a Run

-Section titled “Estimate Before Running”{ "tool": "ennodia_estimate_budget", "arguments": { "prompt": "Review this release.", "mode": "parallel", "compare": true, "maxOutputChars": 20000, "budget": { "maxChildTasks": 4, "maxEstimatedInputTokens": 120000 } }}If the estimate is too high, reduce the selected harnesses, shorten the prompt,
+Section titled “Estimate Before a Run”{ "tool": "ennodia_estimate_budget", "arguments": { "prompt": "Review this release.", "mode": "parallel", "compare": true, "maxOutputChars": 20000, "budget": { "maxChildTasks": 4, "maxEstimatedInputTokens": 120000 } }}If the estimate is too high, use one or more of these changes:

-lower maxOutputChars, or run a narrower first pass.
+maxOutputChars. - Use a narrower first pass.

 Enforce Limits on a Run